coatyio/coaty-js/docs/man/communication-protocol.md

 * **ProtocolVersion** - for versioning the communication protocol.
 The protocol version number conforming to this specification is shown at the top of this page.
+* **Namespace** - namespace used to isolate different Coaty applications.
+  Communication events are only routed between agents within a common namespace.
 * **Event** - shortcut versions of the predefined events listed above.
 * **SourceObjectID** - globally unique ID (UUID) of the event source that is publishing a topic.
 Each agent container's identity represents an event